Thomas H. Henriksen

 He is also a senior fellow at the US Joint Special Operations University (JSOU), where he concentrates on counterinsurgency practices.
 For JSOU, he has authored monographs entitled Dividing Our Enemies; The Israeli Approach to Irregular Warfare; Is Leaving the Middle East a Viable Option?; What Really Happened in Northern Ireland's Counterinsurgency; and Afghanistan, Counterinsurgency, and the Indirect Approach.
 His most recent monograph is WHAM: Winning Hearts and Minds in Afghanistan and Elsewhere.

-He is a trustee of the George C. Marshall Foundation.
+He was a trustee of the George C. Marshall Foundation for 25 years.
 During the 1979–80 academic year, he was the Susan Louise Dyer Peace Fellow at the Hoover Institution.
 He taught history at the State University of New York from 1969 until he left in 1979 as a full professor.
 During 1963–65, Henriksen served as an infantry officer in the US Army.
 His other national public service includes participation as a member of the US Army Science Board (1984–90) and the President's Commission on White House Fellowships (1987–93).
 He also received a Certificate of Appreciation for Patriotic Civilian Service from the US Department of the Army in 1990.

 Henriksen received his BA from Virginia Military Institute and his MA and PhD from Michigan State University.
 He was selected for membership in Phi Alpha Theta, the history honorary society, as a graduate student.